lruba939/MEEP_examples/README.md

-# MEEP_examples
+# MEEP study
-MEEP study with simulations and theoretical descriptions.
+This repository contains a complex MEEP study, including a Jupyter notebooks with simulations as well as theoretical descriptions.

+Contents:
+- Bragg Mirrors